AdguardTeam/AdGuardForSafari/README.md

 Also read [Electron App README](./ElectronMainApp/README.md).

+## Some tuning

+In file `./AdGuard/Config.xcconfig` change AG_SIGN variable to appropriate value (your codesign identity).

 ## Input Point

 Doubleclick on `AdGuard.xcworkspace` in Finder.